Missouri Mechanics Lien Frequently Asked Questions

 Not generally, except that a notice of lien rights must be filed in the office of the recorder of deeds in the county in which the property is located.

-Requirement met when sent or delivered?
+Is the Missouri Preliminary Notice Requirement met when sent or delivered?

 Generally in Missouri, notices are considered delivered when sent by certified mail, return receipt requested unless required to be personally served, and then they are considered delivered when personally served.